Sylvian-Brunet/MultiLauncher/README.md

     - PathOfExile
     - PathOfBuilding
     - TradeMacro
-- Create a shortcut to the launch.bat file on your desktop.
+- Create a shortcut to the launcher.bat file on your desktop.
 - Re-name it as you wish and launch it!

 Note :